Panama Canal Railway: Passenger service and freight capacity

 As of 2018, one passenger service per direction was offered every Monday thru Friday.
 The Corozal (Panama City)–Colón train has a traveling time of one hour.

 While the main purpose of the train is as a commuter rail for those living in Panama City and working in Colon, it has also become a tourist excursion.
 As it was used during the construction of the canal, it runs parallel to the canal and offers views of the canal.
 The rail cars are classic in nature, with first-class amenities, bar service, with second-level viewing areas and outdoor viewing.

 For freight services – that is, transporting containers across the isthmus – the initial capacity allows for 10 trains to run in each direction per 24 hours.
 With the current rail configuration, this could be extended to a maximum of 32 trains per 24 hours.
-A train is composed of double-stack bulkhead-type rail cars, typically containing 75 containers, a mix of 60 × 40' and 15 × 20' containers.
+A train is composed of double-stack bulkhead-type rail cars, typically containing 75 containers, a mix of sixty 40' and fifteen 20' containers.
 The basic capacity is around 500,000 container moves a year (approximately 900,000 TEU), with a maximum capacity of 2 million TEU per year.

 Freight trains are loaded and unloaded in the railway terminals by portal cranes, serving 3000 ft long tracks that can be expanded into six tracks.
 Containers are transported to and from nearby dock container stacks by truck on a dedicated road.

 As of 2013, the railroad was handling about 1,500 containers per day.
 The Panama Canal carries some 33,500 containers each day.

 2020 Chagres River bridge damage

 On June 23, 2020, the bulk carrier (freighter) "Bluebill" struck the railway bridge crossing the Chagres River, near Gamboa, severely damaging the bridge and severing the rail route approximately midway between the two terminals.
+The rail connection was reopened in late September 2020.